Librarika/manual/README.md

 ## Build

-This documentation is built automatically from the code commits to the git master repository.
+The final documentation is built automatically from each commit to the master branch of this git repository.
+Final documentation is available at https://librarika-manual.readthedocs.io.